OCA/stock-logistics-workflow/stock_no_negative_move_line/readme/CONFIGURE.rst

 #.
 Go to *Inventory / Configuration / Warehouse Management / Locations* and
    activate the option the option *Allow Negative Stock* for the locations you choose.

-To toggle between on move line vs on validation, go to *Settings / Inventory / Operations / Prevent Negative Quantity on* and set it to move line.